-The Association of Upper GI Surgeons is the speciality society that represents upper gastrointestinal surgeons.
+The Association of Upper Gastrointestinal Surgery of Great Britain and Ireland is the speciality society that represents upper gastrointestinal surgeons.
 It is one of the key partners leading the audit.
+Charity number: 1093090

 The British Society of Gastroenterology is the speciality society of gastroenterologists.
 It is one of the key partners leading the audit.
+Charity number: 1149074

-The Royal College of Radiologists is the speciality society of radiologists.
+The Royal College of Radiologists is the professional body for clinical radiologists and clinical oncologists.
 It is one of the key partners leading the audit.
+Charity number: 211540